 Anyway, my king cake last year was lackluster (thanks a lot, John Besh), so I turned to King Arthur Flour's blog for some recipe inspiration.

 And then, there's the green, gold, and purple decorative sugars for the traditional colors of the Mardi Gras celebration.
-A plastic baby was baked into one of the cupcakes, for which the lucky winner (go, C!) gets a year of good luck and to bring the king cake to next year's party (that's not happening, since she's moving to Colorado, but I digress).
+A plastic baby was baked into one of the cupcakes, for which the lucky winner gets a year of good luck and to bring the king cake to next year's party.

 Anyway, I was really excited these cupcakes turned out well, since they were my first from-scratch batch.
 It was surprisingly easy to make cupcakes from scratch- as easy as from a box!- and they tasted just as good, if not better (oh, how I love cake from a box, though).

 And of course, since we had the green and gold out, M. made some Packers themed cupcakes (also my high school colors, yeah, North Harford!).

 I didn't do a step-by-step for this recipe, since they do such a great one on the KAF blog.
 So come Mardi Gras (March 8th), head over there, break out your beads, bones, and boobs, and celebrate Fat Tuesday with some great cupcakes.